zzonyo/trust-docs-test/source/index.html.md

 ## Preparation

 Before you use API, you need to login the website to create API Key with proper permissions.
+The API key is shared for all business in Huobi including spot, futures, swap, options.

 You can manage your API Key <a href='https://www.hbg.com/zh-cn/apikey/'>here</a>.